-Buildings, improvements, and equipment with a historical cost over \$5 are capitalized.
+Buildings, improvements, and equipment with a historical cost over \$5 and a useful life greater than 3 years are capitalized.
 Contributed capital assets are reported at their acquisition value at the date of donation.
 Depreciation expense is provided using the straight-line method over the estimated useful lives of the respective classes of capital assets.
 Equipment under capitalized leases is amortized using the straight-line method over the lesser of minimum lease terms or estimated useful lives.
 The estimated useful lives for computing depreciation expense are as follows: